dsjardim/fraud-detection-mlops/doc/bp-part-2.md

 - ```aws-actions/configure-aws-credentials@v1``` configures the AWS credential and region environment variables to be used in the workflow.
 - ```actions/setup-python@v1``` sets up a Python environment

-One of the jobs we have in the workflow we've created for this article, is called ```experiment-run-tests```, and within it, we set the actions specified before so that we can be able to run the DVC pipeline we've created previously.
-By doing that, our pipeline will be executed remotely and its outputs (the ```confusion_matrix.png``` and ```metrics.json```) will be used by CML to generate a report to be used in the decision-making process we mentioned before.
+One of the jobs we have in our workflow, is called ```experiment-run-tests```, and within it, we set the actions specified before so that we can be able to run the DVC pipeline we've created previously.
+By doing that, our pipeline will be executed remotely and its outputs (the ```confusion_matrix.png``` and ```metrics.json```) will be used by CML to generate a automatic report about our model performance.

 Now, whenever someone modifies anything on the code and open a Pull Request, in addiction to the code diff, we will have visual information about the model performance after these modifications, such as improvements on metrics comparing to the ```master``` branch and also confusion matrix plots, both cases are illustrated in Fig. 1 and Fig. 2.